 Should you (would you?) encourage your child to take a “gap year” before starting college (i.e. after 12th)?
 If no, why not?
 If yes, how would you suggest the child plan the year?
 What activities/experiences would you hope for the child to take up?
 Does your answer change depending upon whether the child is going to do college in India vs the US?

 My friend Suvikas Bhandari’s daughter just finished a very successful gap year.
-And he’s in the process of writing up their thought process and experience.
-In the meantime, I wanted the opinions of others who have gone through this in the past, or are thinking about it.
+And she has written about her experience.
+In addition, I wanted the opinions of others who have gone through this in the past, or are thinking about it.

 So I posted this question on my Facebook page and got a bunch of great responses, some of which I’m reproducing below.

 Note: I am NOT talking about taking an year off to “study for the JEE.”
 The gap year is not about studying and academics.
 Studying in an Indian college becomes all about just the subjects, and that too, often theory.
 A gap year is about taking an year off so the child can travel alone, take up one or more jobs/internships, learn some out-of-the-way skills, and generally get life experience.
 A gap year helps with giving a sense of perspective, a sense of responsibility, and most importantly, an idea of what matters in the real world (which can help a lot in college to make you focus on the right things).

 Gap is Good – But should it be well planned or not?

 In general, most people felt that a gap year is good – but many qualified the statement by saying something like “gap with proper guidance for a limited time frame would be really productive” or “gap year but should have full plan on hand before u decide on it”.

 On the other hand, Rujuta disagrees: